A. L. Zissu: Against communism

+Zissu and the CED

 According to historian Lucian Nastasă, Zissu "hoped for a truly democratic change in Romania, as the one chance for Jews to obtain citizenship rights."
+Zionist Joseph Klarman contrarily noted, in October 1944, that Zissu wanted immediate mass emigration to Palestine, to the point of rejecting international aid for Jews stranded in Romania.
 Zissu, Benvenisti, Cohen and Marton all approached Maniu and the PNȚ for talks to end racial policies.
 As Cohen noted, Maniu defended antisemitic measures, since they advanced economic Romanianization, and alleged that too many Jews were natural affiliates of communism.
 From December 1944 to March 1945, Zissu's former co-conspirator, General Rădescu, served as Prime Minister of Romania.
 Zissu visited him to obtain a dispensation for Jews from conscription into the Romanian Army, until such time as the last antisemitic laws were formally overturned.
 Alongside Pál Benedek, he issued international appeals to obtain humane treatment and legal protection for Jewish Transylvanians.
 Adamantly anti-communist while the country experienced gradual communization (after Rădescu's ouster), he mapped out a two-stage plan for his community: obtaining recognition for the Jews as a distinct ethnic minority; in the long run, mass emigration to Palestine.
 This policy was rejected outright by the governing Communist Party and Gheorghe Vlădescu-Răcoasa, the Minister for Minorities, who refused to award ethnic recognition to the Jews.

 Although Mântuirea was being put out from the same offices as the central communist daily Scînteia, Zissu and Benvenisti spoke out against the communist-controlled Jewish Democratic Committee (CDE), arguing that it was neither democratic nor Jewish.
 This episode followed a breakdown of negotiations between Zissu and Iosif Ebercohn, of the PER, and the CDE—represented by Iosif Șraier.
 While coordinating a CDE meeting in October 1945, the Communist Party's Vasile Luca identified both Zissu and Filderman as "very dangerous" enemies, who "never tire of besmirching Romanian democracy like it's some kind of fascist dictatorship."
 The clash also brought Zissu into another conflict with Filderman, who supported the CDE as a pragmatic measure, fearing that "otherwise the government will view the [Jewish] community as a reactionary element", resulting in "thousands of Jews [being] sent to Siberia".
 Meanwhile, Zissu's own refusal to cooperate with the Romanian Red Cross in organizing transports to Palestine infuriated the Mossad and the Yishuv, who demanded that he step down from the Zionist Executive.
 He ultimately did so in autumn 1945, leaving the Executive to be controlled by Bernard Rohrlich.
-In his clashes with Rohrlich, Zissu noted that the WJC had come to share his and Jabotinsky's assumptions about Palestine.
+In his clashes with Rohrlich, Zissu noted that the WJC had come to share his and Ze'ev Jabotinsky's assumptions about Palestine.
 Reviewing this argument, Zionist polemicist Ben Israel compared Zissu to a village idiot always set on arguing for the same solution; he also noted that Zissu "is all too absorbed by his polemics across the globe".